drvinceknight/cfm/docs/meetings/01/index.rst

     - Course documents available here: https://vknight.org/cfm/
     - We agreed that office hours will be: <>
-    - Here is an invite to the discord if you have not already joined it:
     - You can find my teaching philosophy here: https://vknight.org/tch-phi/

-    In preparation for your tutorial tomorrow please work through the first chapter of the Python for mathematics book: https://vknight.org/pfm/tools-for-mathematics/01-using-notebooks/introduction/main.html
+    The goal of this week is to make sure you are able to install the software necessary.
+Follow the instruction in this chapter of the course text: https://vknight.org/pfm/tools-for-mathematics/01-using-notebooks/introduction/main.html

+    If you are unable to follow through the tutorial and/or the exercises please come by the optional drop in session on Wednesday.

     Please get in touch if I can assist with anything, Vince